OpenTermsArchive/engine/CONTRIBUTING.md

 ### Peer reviews

-All pull requests must be reviewed by at least one person which is not their original author.
+All pull requests must be reviewed by at least one person who is not their original author.

-To help reviewers, make sure to add to your PR a **clear text explanation** of your changes.
+To help reviewers, make sure to describe your pull request with a **clear text explanation** of your changes.

 ## Commit messages